DialFRED: Dialogue-Enabled Agents for Embodied Instruction Following: Experiments

 \subsection{Evaluation metrics}

+We evaluate model performance using success rate and path weighted success rate. {In \dialfred, task success $s$ is a binary indicator of whether the task goal conditions have been achieved.
+For example, the task ``clean the fork'' requires the states of the fork to be changed from ``dirty'' to ``clean''.
+Task success $s$ is defined as 1 if the goal conditions have been fully achieved, and 0 otherwise.
+Success rate is calculated via averaging $s$ across all tasks.
+Path weighted success rate further takes into consideration the number of actions the robot takes.
+The path weighted success score for a task is calculated by:

-We evaluate model performance using success rate and path weighted success rate.
-To understand the trade-off between the number of questions asked and task performance, we measure the number of questions throughout the task.
+where $s$ is the original task success indicator (0 or 1), $\hat{L}$ is the number of steps taken by the agent to complete the task, and $L^{*}$ is the number of steps in the expert demonstration.
+Intuitively, the more steps the robot took, the lower the score.
+Again, the path weighted success rate is calculated via averaging $p_{s}$ across all tasks.} To understand the trade-off between the number of questions asked and task performance, we measure the number of questions throughout the task.